 - Coir Peat

 The products produced vary for a variety of gardening uses.
 For example, use Horticultural coir (very similar to peat moss) just like peat moss in gardening.
 The production of horticultural coir uses the pith that lies between the coir fibers.

 After separating the coir fibers, the pith is washed, heat sterilized, strained and graded.
 You frequently find coir offered as pressure treated coco coir bricks or block and sold in bales for large scale use.

 Commercial greenhouses in the United States have been using coco-coir for about ten years.
 It has been a popular greenhouse product in Mexico, India, Sri Lanka, and the Philippines for much longer because it is naturally sourced in these places.

 Ground up husk, known as coir dust has been available to specialty gardeners in chunk form for use when growing exotic plants such as:

-Now, everyday coco coir is available to home gardeners for use in potting mixes, container gardening, landscaping and more.
+Now, everyday coco coir is available to home gardeners for use in potting soil, container gardening, landscaping and more.

-Three components make up coconut coir for potting and gardening use:
+Three components make up coconut coir for potting and coco gardening use:

 - Coconut Coir Fiber